ai-labs/claim_tool/README.md

 ## Concept

 ### Claim Submission Form
-- **User Interaction**: The user is presented with a form to input claim details.
+- **User Interaction**: The user is presented with a form to input claim details:
+  - Claim Type
+  - Quantity
+  - Unit of Measure (UOM)
+  - Amount
+  - Description
+  - Document Number (upload file)
+  - Document Refs (upload file)
-- **File Upload**: Users can upload a file (drop.txt) with the claim information.
+- **File Upload**: Users can upload files with the claim information.
 - **Data Submission**: Upon clicking the "Submit" button, the data is processed.

 ### Data Enrichment
 - **API Integration**: The system sends a request to the ChatGPT API to enrich the claim data.
-- **Enhanced Data**: Additional columns are added to the claim data based on the enrichment process.
+- **Enhanced Data**: Additional columns are added to the claim data based on the enrichment process:
+  - Material Number
+  - Status (suggested)
+  - Reason
+  - Relevant
+  - Summary (of the document)
+  - Description (info from images)
+  - Department
+  - Damage Factor
+  - Damage Description
 - **Data Storage**: The enriched data is returned in JSON format and stored in the database.

 ### Claims List